 Insulin Pumps Aren’t for Everyone…and That’s Okay!

 At the end of 2020, I decided to try an insulin pump: the Omnipod system.
-I was attracted to it because I liked the idea of it being tubeless and only needing to change pods every 2 to 3 days, as opposed to taking 4 to 6 shots per day with injections.
+I was attracted to it because I liked the idea of it being tubeless and only needing to change pods every two to three days, as opposed to taking four to six shots per day with injections.

 I used the The Omnipod Eros system uses pods that communicate with a personal diabetes manager (PDM) via radio waves.Omnipod Eros System.
 (Omnipod DASH was not covered by my insurance at the time.)
 The Omnipod Eros System requires you to use a receiver that you input your settings into with your Omnipod rep and your A CDES is a healthcare professional who is trained to specifically help patients with diabetes.
 They educate patients about diabetes management, medication, and diet.Certified Diabetes Care and Education Specialist (CDCES) based on your insulin to carb ratio, fill one pod with insulin every 48 to 72 hours based on your projected insulin usage, and then—go live your life!

-I loved it at first but ultimately decided Omnipod wasn’t for me about 4 to 6 months into my insulin pump therapy journey.
+I loved it at first but ultimately decided Omnipod wasn’t for me about four to six months into my insulin pump therapy journey.

 Let me preface this story by saying this isn’t to scare you (or your children or loved ones) from trying Omnipod or other insulin pump options.
 If you are interested, you absolutely should give it a try!
 If you have access to options and want to try them—proceed and conquer!
 Different management styles work for different people—and that’s okay.